 Dining on a Budget

 One of the best ways to control how much money you spend on food in Disney World is to either bring your own or order groceries for your stay.
 You’ll be able to take snacks you order into the park with you, so that way you don’t have to drop $5 or more every time someone says they’re hungry.

 You can also pack a lunch to take with you, and then visit the quick service restaurants for your other two meals.
 The quick service restaurants are affordable options on Disney property, and often have a great selection of food.
 Some of them offer meals you can even share, and since Disney portions can be quite large, we can also recommend those who aren’t big eaters to share meals or eat off the kids’ menu in order to save some money.

 If you do choose to eat at quick service restaurants, the quick service dining plan may save some money by allowing you to pre-plan and pre-pay for your food and snacks for the day.
 The refillable mug included with the plan will also save you a lot of money on beverages at your resort.
-The current cost of the quick service plan is $55 per person per night for guests over the age of 10.

 When looking to spend a little more money on food and dining experiences at Disney, the regular Disney dining plan may be right for you.
 It allows you to eat at some of the nicer restaurants, and you still won’t be spending tons of money on food.
-The current cost for this plan is $78 per person per night

 Even if you don’t choose to use the dining plan, you can still choose some of the nicer sit-down restaurants to fit into the mid-range cost.
 Buffets are a great option because you can get a lot of food for your money, and you can typically have one big meal a day if you visit a buffet – think snack for breakfast, quick or snack for lunch, and save up your appetite for a big dinner.